Investigating the design of smart objects to reduce anxiety about forgetfulness

 I love to build physical systems.
 I use a variety of hardware and software to make portable systems which may sense or respond to our relationship with a physical world.

-Wearable Computing (wearables)
+Wearable Computing (wearables) on body systems

 These typically small electronic devices are worn by a user that either is the clothing/accessory or worn under it.
 There is usually a constant interaction with the user and the device and is described as augmented in terms of adding functionality to what the wearer would normally do or how they would function.

 Read more about the MAT PhD programme .

 When we forget things, we feel anxious which can impact our day negatively.
 Some individuals believe they are forgetful, so emphatically, it disrupts their day.
 There has been little discussion about perceived forgetfulness in design and HCI, combined with few studied smart objects to aid with memory.
 However, embedded systems, radio frequency identification (RFID) and HCI research provides inspiration towards creating a solution.
 Challenges of creating a day-to-day smart object that can enhance a user’s lifestyle are explored and recommended design guidelines for creating a smart object in a specific domain are the focus of this thesis.